About Rick Atkinson

 Atkinson worked as a reporter, foreign correspondent, and senior editor for two decades at the Washington Post.
 His last assignments were covering the 101st Airborne during the invasion of Iraq in 2003, and writing about roadside bombs in Iraq and Afghanistan in 2007.
 Previously he served as the assistant managing editor for investigations.
 Atkinson’s journalism career began at the Pittsburg (Kansas) Morning Sun in 1976; in 1977, he moved to the Kansas City Times, before going to the Washington Post in 1983.
 Among other assignments, he served as the Post’s Berlin bureau chief, covering not only Germany and NATO, but also spending considerable time in Somalia and Bosnia.

 Born in Munich, Germany, Atkinson is the son of a U.S. Army officer and grew up on military posts.
 He holds a bachelor of arts degree from East Carolina University and a master of arts degree in English literature from the University of Chicago.
 He and his wife, Dr. Jane Chestnut Atkinson of Lawrence, Kansas, a researcher and clinician at the National Institutes of Health, live in the District of Columbia.
-They have two grown children, Rush, a criminal trial attorney for the Justice Department, and Sarah, a physician and colorectal surgery fellow at the University of Toronto.
+They have two grown children, Rush, a criminal trial attorney for the Justice Department, and Sarah, a physician and colorectal surgeon at the University of Washington Medical Center.